 *Excludes persons of Hispanic ethnicity.
 Persons of Hispanic ethnicity can be of any race.

-- The person offense case rate for black youth in 2018 well above the rate for other race groups: 2.8 times the rate for American Indian youth, 3.4 times the rate for white youth, 3.5 times the rate for Hispanic youth, and 15.6 times the rate for Asian youth.
+- The person offense case rate for Black youth in 2020 was well above the rate for other race groups: 2.2 times the rate for American Indian youth, 3.0 times the rate for white youth, 3.1 times the rate for Hispanic youth, and 12.1 times the rate for Asian/NHPI youth.

 Internet Citation: OJJDP Statistical Briefing Book.
 Online.
 Available: